 Once the letters get to the club, the secretaries sort them by language and start writing back.
 Expect to wait about 2-3 months before getting a reply, though.
 Letters keep coming and the whole answering process takes some time.

 The story of the Club

-The story of Juliet Club goes back to the 1930’s, when the guardian of Juliet’s tomb, Ettore Solimani, started to collect the letters left by visitors and to write back to them, thus becoming the first official secretary of Juliet.
-Today this fascinating tradition continues thanks to the Club, that was founded by Giulio Tamassia and a group of local intellectuals in 1972.
+The story of Juliet Club goes back to the 1930s, when the guardian of Juliet’s tomb, Ettore Solimani, started to collect the letters left by visitors and to write back to them, thus becoming the first official secretary of Juliet.
+Today this fascinating tradition continues thanks to the Club, which was founded by Giulio Tamassia and a group of local intellectuals in 1972.